The Positively Geared Truth

 8. Why Would Anyone Sell a Positively Geared Property?

-In my personal experience we sell some of our positive properties too – usually when it’s time for another holiday adventure or another business venture!!
+In my personal experience we have sold some of our positive properties too – usually when it’s time for another holiday adventure or another business venture!!

-In our case we’ve also found that many of our properties become due (or overdue!) for Renovation.
+In our case we’ve also found that many of our properties become due (or overdue!) for renovation.
 If we loved renovating and wanted to travel to the properties and manage the reno projects ourselves, we’d be very excited by the potential to improve the value and the income.
-Unfortunately for us, that’s not something we get excited about … in fact for us it’s quite a chore…. especially when we have so many properties (around 37 Rentals at the moment!)
+Unfortunately for us, that’s not something we get excited about … in fact for us it’s quite a chore when you have so many properties (we’ve had up to 76 rentals at one time!).
 Fortunately for others of course, there are some properties that are cash flow positive for many investors to snap up!